Growing Our Own Teachers from Community

 Kūlia and Ka Lama Education Academy (KKLEA) empowers Native Hawaiian community members to become teachers in their own communities.
 Research shows that teacher quality and cultural competence make a big difference in student education outcomes, and this is especially true in indigenous populations and communities of color.
 KKLEA focusses on recruiting, supporting, and retaining Native Hawaiian educators to address disparities in education by providing year-round support and incentives to current and future teachers.

 KKLEA aims to build diversity in the teaching profession to address the cultural mismatch between teachers and students.
 Creating a diverse group of teachers in all schools is a crucial step in ensuring all children have role models they can identify with on a cultural level.

-In 2017, KKLEA helped current and aspiring teachers complete 32 degrees including: 7 Child Development Associate Certificates, 7 Associate Degrees, 3 Masters Degrees, 8 Bachelor Degrees, 2 Special Education Certificates, and 5 National Board Certification Certificates.
-Not only did this elevation in education bring qualified and diverse teachers to schools in need, but it created a $16.4 million social return on investment.
-(These figures are based on wage increase formulas measuring wage difference amounts from pre-degree attainment to post-degree attainment, multiplied over a lifetime.)
+In 2018, KKLEA helped current and aspiring teachers complete 24 degrees including: 2 Child Development Associate Certificates, 7 Associate Degrees, 1 Masters Degrees, 7 Bachelor Degrees, 2 Post-Bac Certificates, and 5 National Board Certification Certificates.
+Not only did this elevation in education bring qualified and diverse teachers to schools in need, but it created a $6 million social return on investment.
+(These figures are based on wage increase formulas measuring wage difference amounts from pre-degree attainment to post-degree attainment, multiplied over 20 years).

 Kūlia and Ka Lama Education Academy aims to help teachers in increasing their credentials and gain techniques and strategies to effectively reach and teach students in marginalized, rural communities with high Native Hawaiian student populations.
 KKLEA services include: